“καρπὸν δ᾽ ἔφερε ζείδωρος ἄρουρα

 Why don’t the Gods keep slaves?
-Because they let, by virtue of their power, their work be done of its own volation, automatically.
-From these thoughts Aristotle in his Politics derives a dialectic path which the history of humanity moves along – from beast to god in three steps; in our time of automatisation, this seams fantastically up to date: first man learns to walk upright and thus to use his hands, to speak, to think.
+Because they let, by virtue of their power, their work be done of its own volition, automatically.
+From these thoughts Aristotle in his Politics derives a dialectic path along which the history of humanity moves – from beast to god in three steps; in our time of automatization this seams fantastically up to date: first man learns to walk upright and thus to use his hands, to speak, to think.
 He is freed from the elementary necessities.
-Second, man discovers that the most powerful tool is man himself – or better, fellow men, that can be made use of: “A man provided with paper, pencil and rubber, and subject to strict discipline, is in effect a universal machine.”
+Second, man discovers that the most powerful tool is man himself – or better, fellow humens, that can be made use of: “A man provided with paper, pencil and rubber, and subject to strict discipline, is in effect a universal machine.”
 (Alan Turing).
 This is the beginning of slavery.

-Yet even Aristotle sees the chance, that mankind can liberate itself again, to resort to ever keeping some proportion of men in the indignity of being mere means: to someday approach the gods by better and better tools, by Automatoi, technological slaves,
+Yet even Aristotle sees the chance, that humankind can liberate itself again, to resort to ever keeping some proportion of humans in the indignity of being mere means: to someday approach the gods by better and better tools, by Automatoi, technological slaves,

 |“Brain of Steel- no overexertion, no errors!”|